 Multicore support (AMP & SMP)

-This is the most typical multicore configuration using THREADX and can be the most efficient if the application is able to properly load the processors.
+and the application (or Linux) execute on each core and communicate with each other via shared memory or an inter-processor communication mechanism such as OpenAMP (THREADX supports OpenAMP).
+This is the most typical multicore configuration using THREADX and can be the most efficient if the application is able to effectively load the processors.

-For environments where loading the processors is highly dynamic, THREADX SMP is available for the following processor families:
+For environments where loading the processors is highly dynamic, THREADX Symetric Multiprocessing (SMP) is available for the following processor families:

 - ARM Cortex-Ax